moxystudio/eslint-config/README.md

 ```

 Note that by setting `root` to true, we ensure that no ancestor configuration is used which also improves `ESLint` performance because no more file lookups need to be done.

-### New language features

-If you are using [new language features](https://github.com/tc39/proposals) that are not yet supported by eslint, you should set the parser to [babel-eslint](https://github.com/babel/babel-eslint).

 ## File naming convention